vick42/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-This Project seeks to expand on the following:
+This Project seeks to answer the following:
 What is Unit testing and how to implement it in a large project How to serialize and deserialize a Class
 How to write and read a JSON file